-There would be a key role for the Tourism Zone Organisation for linking with the emerging Town Deals for Greater Grimsby, Scunthorpe, Lincoln, Skegness, Mablethorpe and Boston, and the Future High Streets Fund in Grantham and Holbeach.
+There would be a key role for the DMO for linking with the Town Deals for Greater Grimsby, Scunthorpe, Lincoln, Skegness, Mablethorpe and Boston, and the Future High Streets Fund in Grantham and Holbeach.
 These initiatives seek to regenerate those locations and provide a stimulus for local businesses.
 Improved infrastructure is key, as well as catering for an increase in visitors.